 📍 27 Old Dumbarton Road, G3 8RD

 Here’s the most convenient one in the West End of Glasgow.
-It’s just a fact that many of you will be heading straight to Kelvingrove Park to reunite with your pals, and An Clachan Café is literally in the park.
+It’s just a fact that many of you will be heading straight to Kelvingrove Park to chill with your pals, and An Clachan Café is literally in the park.
 Job done.
 Waltz into the park, grab your cup of java and be on your way.
 Simple.

 📍 Kelvingrove Park, G3 7LH